dekizard/CQRSApiTemplate/README.md

 # Create CQRS api template with clean architecture

-This project helps to quickly create specific CQRS Api-s for your organization.
+This project helps to quickly create specific CQRS API-s for your organization.

 - Install template